On a generalisation of Cameron's base size conjecture: Fixed point ratios for classical groups

 \begin{rem} We note that our bounds have a slightly weaker form than the ones given by Burness in~\cite{fprI, fprII, fprIII, fprIV}.
 In particular, he bounds ${\rm fpr}(x, G/H)$ in terms of the $G$-conjugacy class of $x$, whilst we obtain an estimate in terms of the $G_0$-class of $x$.
-However, note that our different definition of $\eta_G$ allows us to work with this more relaxed bound. \end{rem}
+However, note that our different definition of $\eta_G$ allows us to work with this slightly looser bound. \end{rem}

 We will divide the proof of Theorem~\ref{thm:low-rank-fprs} in a series of propositions, according to the socle type of $G$, where we will consider the non-standard subgroups of $G$, for which the claim does not follow immediately from Theorem~\ref{thm:timsbound}.
-We briefly outline our general approach: \begin{itemize} \item [\rm (i)] In the majority of cases we first verify that the claim holds using {\sc Magma} for small values of $q$, where our general approach is not applicable, using the methods described in Section~\ref{sss:comp-classical}. \vs \item [\rm (ii)] We next consider elements $x\in G_I$.
+We briefly outline our general approach: \begin{itemize} \item [\rm (i)] In the majority of cases we first verify that the claim holds using {\sc Magma} for small values of $q$, where our general approach is not applicable.
+To do this, we use the methods described in Section~\ref{sss:comp-classical}. \vs \item [\rm (ii)] We next consider elements $x\in G_I$.
 To derive an upper bound on ${\rm fpr}(x, G/H)$ we appeal to Lemma~\ref{lem:inndiag-fpr} and Remark~\ref{rem:inndiag-fpr}, which allow us to work with the estimate

-so our first step is to derive an upper bound on $|x^{G_I}\cap H|$ and a lower bound on $|x^{G_0}|$, which we either do directly, or we inspect the proofs of~\cite{fprI, fprII, fprIII, fprIV}, and we use the bounds derived there when those are sufficient. \vs \item [\rm (ii)] We then note that $\frac{|x^{G_I}\cap H|}{|x^{G_0}|} < |x^{G_0}|^{-\beta}$ if and only if $\log |x^{G_I}\cap H|/\log |x^{G_0}| < 1-\beta$, so we work with this bound and verify that the claim in Theorem~\ref{thm:low-rank-fprs} holds. \vs \item [\rm (iii)] We then consider graph, field and graph-field automorphisms.
+Therefore, our first step is to derive an upper bound on $|x^{G_I}\cap H|$ and a lower bound on $|x^{G_0}|$, which we either do directly, or we inspect the proofs of~\cite{fprI, fprII, fprIII, fprIV}, and we use the bounds derived there when those are sufficient. \vs \item [\rm (ii)] We then note that $\frac{|x^{G_I}\cap H|}{|x^{G_0}|} < |x^{G_0}|^{-\beta}$ if and only if $\log |x^{G_I}\cap H|/\log |x^{G_0}| < 1-\beta$, so we work with this bound and verify that the claim in Theorem~\ref{thm:low-rank-fprs} holds. \vs \item [\rm (iii)] We then consider graph, field and graph-field automorphisms.
 In this case, the estimates in the proofs of~\cite{fprI, fprII, fprIII, fprIV} are sufficient in most cases, and when they are not, then we work in a similar fashion as Burness to derive tighter bounds. \end{itemize}

 {

 }

 \begin{prop} Suppose that $G_0 = {\rm PSp}_8(q)$, $q \geqs 3$ and $x\in G$ is an element of prime order $r$.
 Then $\fpr(x, G/H) < |x^{G_0}|^{-1/3}$. \end{prop}